replicatedhq/replicated-docs/docs/reference/kots-cli-velero-print-fs-instructions.md

 # velero print-fs-instructions

-Print instructions for setting up Velero with the current file system configuration (e.g. NFS, Host Path, etc..)
+(Deprecated) Prints instructions for setting up a file system as the snapshots storage destination (e.g. NFS, Host Path, etc..)

+This command is deprecated and will be removed in a future release.
+Please use [kots velero configure-hostpath](/reference/kots-cli-velero-configure-hostpath) or [kots velero configure-nfs](/reference/kots-cli-velero-configure-nfs) instead.

 ### Usage